EvenSupermanCODES/Reinforcement_Learning_Assignment_2/README.md

 - Comparison of value functions across different methods
 - Analysis of optimal policies in various gridworld setups
 - Impact of the permuting squares on the learned policies

+**A way more in dept section wise result analysis and discussion is included in the report and the code file**

 ## Contact
 Should you have any questions, please contact us at: